-Approximately 1.47 acres of shallow water EFH will be lost from the implementation of the proposed project due to filling for the upland staging area; however, fill will be minimized as much as possible and conservation measures will help to mitigate the impacts.
+Approximately 1.64 acres of fill in Section 404 marine and intertidal water, including EFH, will be lost from the implementation of the proposed project due to filling for the upland staging area; however, fill will be minimized as much as possible and conservation measures will help to mitigate the impacts.
 Construction methods and proposed conservation measures will help to minimize short-term adverse impacts to EFH and EFH-managed species/species complexes.
 Few long-term adverse impacts to EFH from overwater structures and operations of the SPB are expected.
 Adverse impacts to EFH will occur over a minimal footprint relative to available fish habitat throughout Sitka Sound, and most will be mitigated through conservations measures.
-Indirect impacts to EFH and EFH-managed species, including those caused by potential increases in marine traffic will be mitigated through conservations protocols and spill response plans.
+Indirect impacts to EFH and EFH-managed species, including those caused by potential increases in marine traffic will be mitigated through conservation measures, including SPB operating protocols and spill response plans.